This post may contain affiliate links which won’t change your price but will share some commission. Full Disclosure Policy.

 FIND ME ON PINTEREST FOR MORE DELICIOUS RECIPES!

 Baked Southwestern Eggrolls

-- 2 cups frozen corn thawed
+- 2 cups corn thawed (if frozen)

-- 1 15 oz can black beans drained and rinsed,
+- 1 15 oz can black beans drained and rinsed

 - 2 cups grated cheese